 The default layout of the render targets (RT0 - RT4) in the geometry buffer (g-buffer) is listed below.
 Data types are placed in the various channels of each render target.
 The channels used are shown in parentheses.

 So the default g-buffer layout is 160 bits/pixel (non-HDR) or 192 bits/pixel (HDR).

+If the hardware does not support five concurrent rendertargets then objects using shadowmasks will fallback to the forward rendering path.
 Emission+lighting buffer (RT3) is logarithmically encoded to provide greater dynamic range than is usually possible with an ARGB32 texture, when the Camera is not using HDR.

 The g-buffer pass renders each GameObject once.
 Diffuse and specular colors, surface smoothness, world space normal, and emission+ambient+reflections+lightmaps are rendered into g-buffer textures.
 The g-buffer textures are setup as global shader properties for later access by shaders (CameraGBufferTexture0 ..
 CameraGBufferTexture3 names).